DroneBridge/ESP32/README.md

 -   Weight: <10 g
 -   Supported by: QGroundControl, Mission Planner, mwptools, impload etc.
 -   Easy to set up: Power connection + UART connection to flight controller
--   Fully configurable through easy to use web interface
+-   Fully configurable through an easy-to-use web interface
 -   Parsing of LTM & MSPv2 for more reliable connection and less packet loss
--   Parsing of MAVLink with injection of Radio Status packets for display of RSSI in the GCS
+-   Parsing of MAVLink with the injection of Radio Status packets for the display of RSSI in the GCS
 -   Fully transparent telemetry down-link option for continuous streams
 -   Reliable, low latency
 -   Upload mission etc.